89211208/Frameworks/Tutorials/02_FullStack.md

              :"Loading..."}
         </div>
 ```
-- We are using ternary operator to make a conditional rendering
+- We are using the ternary operator (**?**) to make a conditional rendering
-- If there is data the map the item using this tags
+- If there is data, then we map each item using those wrapping tags

 6. If you did everything ok, you should be able to see the news from our data base.

 ### Proxy

-1. Go to the *package.json* from our *client-dev* app and insert the rule for the proxy
+1.<strike> Go to the *package.json* from our *client-dev* app and insert the rule for the proxy

 ```javascript
 "proxy":"http://88.200.63.148:5000"
 ```
 2. Now fix the **NoviceView** and change the axios enpoint for *'/novice'*
-- From now on we won't need to specify the whole URL
+- From now on we won't need to specify the whole URL</strike>

 ### Client logic

-I want to let you know that many things in this next section can be improve in many ways, but as we are triying ot learn we will follow the long path.
+I want to let you know that many things in this next section can be improve in many ways, but as we are triying ot learn we will follow the long/naive path.
 So this section will be subdivided into:

 - Single news
 - Add news